bermanpunahou/CYOA-starter/README.md

-File Structure:
+File Structure:\n
---> index.html: The HTML file where your story will start.
---> cyoa-style.css: The CSS file where you will add styles to customize the appearance of the web page.
+--> index.html: The HTML file where your story will start.\n --> cyoa-style.css: The CSS file where you will add styles to customize the appearance of the web page.\n

 Instructions
 1. Follow the directions in the Canvas assignments to fill in your index.html and cyoa-style.css files.